-Select the known relationship type roles that should be displayed as an option for each child.
+option for each child.
 The value 'Child' will always be included, even if it is not an existing known relationship type.

-Same Immediate Family Relationships
+- Same Immediate Family Relationships

-Select the known relationship type roles that, if selected, should not actually create the relationship, but rather just add the child to the same family as the adults.
+Select the known relationship type roles that, if selected, should not actually create the relationship, but rather just add the child to the sa - actually create the relationship, but rather just add the child to the same family as the adults.
 In most cases, 'Child' will be the only value included in this list.
-Any values included in this list that are not in the Known Relationship Types list will be ignored.

-4 Can Check-in Relationship

-Select the known relationship type roles that, if selected, should also create an additional 'Can Check-in' relationship.
+Any values included in this list that are not in the Known Relationship Types list will be ignored. - 4 Can Check-in Relationship Select the known relationship type roles that, if selected, should also create an additional 'Can Check-in' relationship.
 This is only necessary if the role that is selected does not have the 'Allow Check-in' option.